yochannah/carpentries.org/pages/workshop_faq.md

 ### Do Instructors pay for travel?

 Our Instructors are volunteers and are not paid for their time teaching.
-Therefore we ask the host to cover travel and accommodation costs for Instructors assigned to teach at your institution.
+Therefore, we ask the host to cover travel and accommodation costs for Instructors assigned to teach at your institution.
 We work to find local Instructors but suggest that you estimate about $2000 total ($1000 per Instructor) for the travel, food, and accommodation of the Instructors. **Note travel and accommodation costs might vary globally.**

 The details of how you will manage the Instructors’ travel is discussed once the Instructors are confirmed and introduced to the host. *The Carpentries is not involved in this process.*